The Definitive Guide To Strength Training At Home Part 2

 Beginner Strength Trainer

 Mark Rippetoe has probably the best book available when it comes to learning to either teach or perform basic barbell movements.
 Why is this important?
 Because those will be your bread and butter in a home gym.
 Performing big, compound movements gives you the most bang for your buck because you are training economically.
 Why do 4 exercises when you can get away with 1?

 Starting strength lays everything out in a way that is manageable for beginners and intermediates to understand and follow.
 Do yourself a favor and just purchase this book and learn/refer to it when your form feels off.

-While there are some criticisms to the form and basic positions discussed in both the squat and deadlift, I will argue this.
-If you are a beginner then LEARN what he is teaching and then adapt what works to you.
+While there are some criticisms of the form and basic positions discussed in both the squat and deadlift, I will argue this.
+If you are a beginner then LEARN what he is teaching and then adapt what works for you.
 The elbow position for an absolute beginner is the least of your worries so keep things simple and do what he says.
 Once you can repeat the movement then you can work on pinching the elbows down and together.